 Ernest Walter Knee was born in Montreal, Canada, on 15 May 1907 and died in Santa Fe, New Mexico on 7 October 1982.

-A photograph of Chapala is also included in his Mexico: Laredo to Guadalajara (Hastings, New York, 1951).
+One of these photographs is included in his Mexico: Laredo to Guadalajara (Hastings, New York, 1951).
 This book showcases more than 100 of his photographs, documenting a pictorial tour from Laredo to Monterrey, Linares, Villagran, Tamazunchale, Jacala, Venta de Carpio, Toluca, Morelia, Patzcuaro, Zamora, Chapala and Guadalajara.

 Among Knee’s many other claims to fame is that he was, for a time, Howard Hughes’ personal photographer.
 He was also the first cameraman to record Angel Falls in Venezuela.
 His landscape and documentary photographs appeared in Life and National Geographic.